 New.
 We built our inventory by purchasing directly from ARMAC.

-Produced by ARMAC Brassworks in England where they have been making quality brassware for more than 75 years.
+ARMAC Brassworks has been producing quality brassware for more than 75 years.
 Cast in a pure first-run ingot brass mix with a high copper content for richness in colour and durability.
 Hand filed to remove any rough edges left from the casting and hand polished to enahnce the true beauty of quality brass.